adndebanane/sunday-bets/README.md

 Sport bets made with the help of machine learning frameworks often rely on large datasets of statistics recorded during sport events.
 The Sunday Bets programme addresses this question from a different point of view and rely exclusively on the advices of some experts.
 Find expert or friend tips, predict results (only 1/N/2 bets supported) over sport seasons and make better collective choices thanks to this programme (hopefully).

 The more experts/friends you will find, the more accurate your bets will be.
-An interesting project would be to implement this programme in Python and to build a community website providing accurate (or not) predictions.

 Structure of the programme
 --------------------------